-As well as reading this article, we also recommend that you speak to your physician while you’re applying for your medical marijuana card to get their dosage recommendation for you:
+In addition to reading this article, we recommend that you speak to your physician while you’re applying for your medical marijuana card to get a personalized dosage recommendation.

 Table of contents